jacouby/companion-module-newblue-captivate/README.md

-# NewBlue Captivate Module for Bitfocus Companion
+# Bitfocus Companion Module for Captivate by NewBlue

 Control any Captivate instance on your local network with Bitfocus Companion v3+ using this module.